 GeneCards Summary for HM13 Gene

-HM13 (Histocompatibility (Minor) 13) is a Protein Coding gene.
-Diseases associated with HM13 include hepatitis c and hepatitis c virus.
-GO annotations related to this gene include protein homodimerization activity and peptidase activity.
-An important paralog of this gene is SPPL3.
+HM13 (Histocompatibility Minor 13) is a Protein Coding gene.
+Diseases associated with HM13 include Hepatitis C and Hepatitis C Virus.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and peptidase activity.
+An important paralog of this gene is SPPL2B.

 UniProtKB/Swiss-Prot for HM13 Gene